-Spring rolls are rolled-filled appetizers extremely common in Asia and Latin America, but they have become known worldwide and in Europe among the places, where customers can easily buy them in supermarkets, in Asian restaurants, or make them home.
+Spring rolls are appetizers (rolled and filled) extremely common in Asia and Latin America, but they have become known worldwide and in Europe among the places, where customers can easily buy them in supermarkets, in Asian restaurants, or make them home.
 With the spreading of technologies and the Internet, it’s amazing how easy is to access recipes and feel in many different parts of the world at the same moment!

 Spring rolls is the literal translation of chūn juǎn (春卷), a Chinese word.
 As said, this dish in some form or another is popular around the globe and this is the reason why we can find many variations in different continents, with different fillings and different ways of cooking them.
 In fact, some spring rolls are fried and others are fresh.